tnmygrwl/roost-system/README.md

     (i.e. dataset to be loaded to the website), we can move previously processed data at the output directory to another location.
-    Then we can save the newly processed data at the same output directory; when we load the new data to the website, previous data don't need to be loaded again.
+    Then we can save the newly processed data at the same output directory; when we copy the new data to the server hosting the website, previous data don't need to be copied again.

 5. In **tools**, run `python launch_demo.py`
 to submit jobs to slurm and process multiple batches of data.